singer-io/getting-started/SPEC.md

 ### Synopsis

 ```
-streamer COMMAND --config CONFIG_FILE [--state STATE_FILE]
+streamer COMMAND --config CONFIG\_FILE [--state STATE\_FILE]

+COMMAND must be one of:

+  sync - Stream data from the source and write it to stdout
+  check - Quickly test whether we can access the source

+CONFIG_FILE is a required argument that will contain any configuration
+parameters the streamer needs.

+STATE_FILE is an optional argument that the streamer can use to remember
+where it left off in the previous invocation.
 ```

-Where command is one of:

-* `sync` - Stream data from the source and write it to stdout.
-* `check` - Quickly check the configuration and test whether we can access the source.

-A streamer should accept two types of input: *configuration* and *state*.
-These will be provided to the streamers as JSON files, through the `--config CONFIG` and `--state STATE` command-line arguments.
+### Command

+A streamer should support two modes of operation, `sync` and `check`.
+In sync mode, the streamer connects to a data source and writes a stream of records to stdout.
+In check mode, the streamer quickly attempts to determine whether it can access the data source with the configuration provided.

 ### Configuration